 A Waiver from Dissertation Advisement can be requested if the student's Academic Advisor or candidate's Dissertation Advisor is unavailable to provide advisement due to sabbatical or medical leave.
 A Waiver can only be requested by students or candidates who are Obligated for Continuous Enrollment.

-For certified Ed.D. candidates, an approved Waiver from Dissertation Advisement will extend the Period of Certification for the academic term(s) that are waived.
+An approved Waiver from Dissertation Advisement will extend the Period of Eligibility for the academic term(s) that are waived.